Brawn GP: Sponsorship

 Only for the Spanish Grand Prix, Sony Pictures joined the team with the cars featuring promotional imagery from the film Terminator Salvation.
 At the Monaco Grand Prix, Google co-founder Larry Page was rumoured to be in talks with Brawn to sponsor the team in 2010.
 Although a guest of McLaren-Mercedes, Page is believed to want the Google name to appear on a race-winning team.
-They secured a one-race sponsorship with Wuppertal.
+They secured a one-race sponsorship with Riedel Communications (based in Wuppertal).
 The team took up sponsorship from Graham-London before the British Grand Prix, with its logo being shown on the BGP 001s' wing mirrors, including an agreement with Menna Casting.
 In addition, Monster Energy added its logo to Button's helmet from Silverstone onwards.
 Branson indicated that Virgin was unlikely to continue its deal next season, citing cost as a hurdle.

 For the European Grand Prix, the cars sported the Virgin Active logo.
 For the Italian Grand Prix, the BGP 001 sported the Italian zipper company Raccagni logo and name on the side wings in front of the side-pods, as well as the Virgin Active logo once again.
 For the Singapore Grand Prix, Brawn GP secured a sponsorship deal with Canon, and the cars also sported the Virgin Media logo.
 For the Japanese Grand Prix, Brawn GP secured a single race sponsorship deal with Angfa Co.
 Ltd., maker of the medical shampoo Scalp-D, which has proved very popular in Japan since its launch in 2005.
 The Virgin Atlantic logo also appeared.
 For the Brazilian Grand Prix, the event in which it won the Constructors' Championship, Brawn GP had deals with Banco do Brasil and Petrópolis brewery to display its colours and beer brand Itaipava and TNT energy drink on both cars.
 It also had a one-race partnership with Spanish insurance company Mapfre, while the Virgin Galactic logo reappeared.
 For the Abu Dhabi Grand Prix, the cars sported the Virgin Galactic logo once more, as the team had a deal with Qatar Telecom.